Skip to content

 Creating a New Project with ZapCircle

-When you start a project from scratch, or you just want to see how you might build something, the zapcircle new command lets you take a single prompt and turn it into a working React application.
+Whether you’re starting a new project from scratch or exploring an idea, the npx zapcircle new command lets you take a single prompt and turn it into a working React application.

-Once you have ZapCircle set up, you can create a new React application by running:
+Once you have ZapCircle configured, you can create a new React application by running:

 Terminal window